TrueNASTrueNAS Nightly Development Documentation

 Set Up Another External SMB Share

-Repeat for each SCALE system with SMB shares you want added as an external redirect.
+Repeat for each TrueNAS system with SMB shares to add as an external redirect.
 Change the auto-populated name to EXTERNAL2 or something to distinguish it from the SMB shares on the local system (system1 in this case) and any other external shares added.

 SMB Shares Contents